chungheng/e6092/recitation_5.md

 ### GPU resource allocation ###

-To start a GPU program, we usually need to go through 3 steps: i) initialize a cuda driver;
-ii) specify a GPU device to the driver; iii) create a context on the device.
-However, we are lazy, and `PyCUDA` knows _that_. `PyCUDA` allows us to achieve the three steps in one
+To start a GPU program, we usually need to go through 3 steps: i) initialize a cuda driver; ii) specify a GPU device to the driver; iii) create a context on the device.
+However, we are lazy, and `PyCUDA` knows _that_. `PyCUDA` allows us to achieve the three steps in one line:
-line:

     import pycuda.autoinit
     import pycuda.driver as drv

 ### Source Code and Compilation ###

 `SourceModule` is a python wrapper of the cuda compiler.
-It takes the cuda source code stored in a python string together with some optinal arguments as input, and compiles the source code, and caches the resultant program, so later on we run the program, the `PyCUDA` compiler will not re-compile the source code, unless it is updated.
+It takes the cuda source code stored in a python string together with some optional arguments as input, and compiles the source code, and caches the resultant program, so later on we run the program, the `PyCUDA` compiler will not re-compile the source code, unless it is updated.

     from pycuda.compiler import SourceModule
     mod = SourceModule("""